Spades Labour Hire - FIELD MANUAL

 Keep the respect.
 Always use polite words such as “Good Morning”, “Thanks”, “Excuse me”, and “Sorry”.
-Don’t use them only when talking to your supervisor, but to all workers on construction site.
+Don’t use them only when talking to your supervisor, but to all workers on the construction site.

 Show interest in the job.
-Find out what you need to do and what is expected of you in work environment as soon as possible.
+Find out what you need to do and what is expected of you in the work environment as soon as possible.

 Be Proactive.
 Do not wait for your supervisor to tell you what to do and work independently.
 Look for work.
 Sometimes simple actions like collecting the rubbish or other manual work without being told to do so may get you moving ahead.

 Plan your work.
 Always try to understand the purpose of what you’re doing and the physical demands in it, and try to think ahead as much as possible through attention to detail.

 Be humble.
 If there is something that you don't understand, ask again.
 Ask your supervisor to demonstrate if necessary.

 If you made a mistake, admit it as soon as possible

 Your posture on any construction sites says a lot about you.
 Because of that, mind your body language and try to show yourself openly to work.

 Avoid the excessive use of phones during work hours.
 This doesn’t apply only for calls but also for texting or calling as well as social media.
 Use your breaks for that or ask permission.

-Let your supervisor know of any questions you may have and also any suggestion about how things could be done better.
-If you lack something you can request quick on the job training.
+Let your supervisor know of any questions you may have and also any suggestions about how things could be done better.
+If you lack something you can request quickly on the job training.

 Use company shirts as much as possible.
 That doesn’t mean you don’t have to take care of them.
 Try to keep them clean as much as possible.
 You can always let us know if you need extra shirts.